TruckersMP-Tracker/events-tracking/README.md

 ## When We Don't Track

 For events on simulation 1, tracking is forbidden for convoys operating in or around Calais, Dusseldorf, or Duisburg.
 This includes the adjoining roads and the infamous Calais - Duisburg (C-D) Road.
 For events on ProMods, tracking is forbidden for convoys operating in or around Kirkenes & Kirkenes Quarry.
 We also forbid any tracking on events that contravene rule §2.6.
 Events that include any of these areas, on any of the aforementioned excluded servers, will not undergo tracking.
 This is mainly due to the sheer number of people in these areas and because their occurrence directly contravenes TruckersMP rules.
 We may also limit tracking on event servers when the event is official in nature.
 Effectively meaning, we won't track events including, but not limited to Freeroam or TMP birthday celebrations.
 For official convoys where the expected player attendance is greater than 250, we will only store the id, gameId, Name, and City name of each player.
+We do not track events on a per-request basis; instead, we track all events as they appear on the TruckersMP API.

 ## Tracking Periods